Marcos Xiorro: Aftermath

 By August 15, 1821, the court trials against the conspirators were completed.
 A total of 17 slaves were punished, and Mario and Narciso, considered to be ringleaders, were both executed.
 Xiorro was captured on August 14 in the city of Mayagüez.
 He was tried separately and his fate is unknown, but he was most likely executed.

 The Spanish authorities believed that Jean-Pierre Boyer, the president of Haiti, which had gained independence in 1804, following a slave rebellion, contributed to Xiorro's conspiracy.
 In the years that followed, many of the slaves who had been imprisoned and returned to their masters later escaped from their plantations.

 During the years of slavery there were other minor revolts.
 Some slaves even participated in El Grito de Lares, Puerto Rico's independence revolt against Spanish rule on September 23, 1868.

 On March 22, 1873, slavery was finally "abolished" in Puerto Rico but with one significant caveat: the slaves were not fully emancipated — they had to buy their own freedom at whatever price was set by their current owners.
 In order to accomplish this, the majority of the freed slaves continued to work for their former masters for some time under a kind of indentured servitude.
 They received a salary for their labor and slowly purchased their freedom.
 The government placed a limit on this "buy-back" period and created an insular "Protector's Office" to oversee the transition.
 Under the new law, former slaves were to remain indentured for a maximum period of three years.
 After that they would go free.
 During that three-year period, they could work for their former masters, for other people, or for the state.
 Once the three-year period expired, if a slave had any remaining debt, the Protector's Office would pay it with an "indemnity bond" at the discounted value of 23% of the claimed debt.

 The former slaves earned money by working as shoemakers, by cleaning clothes, or by selling the produce they were allowed to grow in the small patches of land allotted to them by their former masters.

-In the movies
+In film

 In 2007, Cine del Caribe, S.A. released a film about the slave conspiracy titled El Cimarrón, starring Pedro Telemaco as Marcos Xiorro.